You NEED a Firewall — ZoneAlarm Recommended

 - You can download the free ZoneAlarm (if you meet the requirements):

 - The installer is a small file that starts the installation process then downloads the remainder of the required files.

 - If you are offered TrialPay, look for the free download link.
 (TrialPay requires you to purchase other qualifying products to obtain the software for “free”).

 - Make a note of where the file is saved on your computer (usually in your Downloads folder or on the desktop).

 Paid Products Recommended

-Even if you qualify for to use the free ZoneAlarm, for better security I strongly recommend you purchase ZoneAlarm Extreme Security (most complete protection) or ZoneAlarm Security Suite (superior protection).
+Even if you qualify for to use the free ZoneAlarm, for better security I strongly recommend you purchase ZoneAlarm Extreme Security (for the most complete protection) or ZoneAlarm Security Suite (for superior protection).

 - Get discounts on one-year subscriptions to ZoneAlarm products for up to 3 computers using these links.

 - The free ZoneAlarm products only update once daily (instead of hourly).